MuthuDK/FNP-Sales-Dashboard/README.md

-# FNP Sales-Analysis-Dashboard
+# Ferns and Petals Sales-Analysis-Dashboard

-## Project Objectivu
+## Project Objective
   Analyze sales performance across time, products, and regions.
 Identify top-performing products, cities, and categories to understand the impact on revenue.

 ## Dataset used